-A murmuring wave spread across the villagers, many stepping back.
-Ena made her way to the Square.
+A murmur spread amid the villagers, many stepping back, as Ena had made her way into the Square.
 She looked around, sniffing the air, then found Josah.
 “I’m sorry, Josah,” Caleb whispered.
 “I couldn’t keep her in the field.”

 Josah knelt and let Ena bury her face into his chest.
 Eva came around and squatted next to the big cat.
 Without any prompting, Caleb, Graybard, Conall, and Dali stood by Ena.

 Eva raised her right hand to hush the crowd.
 “Those of you still concerned about a Dragoon in our midst, we’ll provide you safe passage to Midland.
 “I’ll work out the details with Lord Tao over the next few days.”

 Dali shouted to the villagers.
 “Those of you who have promised to help fell trees by Filgore and Alder Woods mountains.
 Please return with axes and saws.
 Eat heartily and bring another meal with you as it will take all day.”

 Graybard placed his hand on Dali’s back and pushed her away from the Council.
 “Dali, tell me the truth.
 How is she?
 Eva Marie doesn’t look well.”

 “No, she doesn’t, but she will survive,” Dali said with confidence.

 Rubbing his hand from his forehead to the top of his head, Graybard wasn’t as sure.
 “I can’t protect her or build an army.”